 And in order for the operators to meet the demands of the growing market of Texas Hold’em players, they had to find every loophole not to be considered gambling, pushing the borders of the law to continue operating.

-Some venues took greater risks by offering actual ring games in private rooms to their most trusted regulars.
+Some poker venues in Chinq took greater risks by offering actual ring games in private rooms to their most trusted regulars.
 But by doing so, they were clearly breaking the law.

 China’s New President Xi Jinping & The war against gambling